Beaminster: Transport

+Media

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Stockland Hill TV transmitter and local relay transmitter.

+Beaminster's local radio stations are BBC Radio Solent on 103.8 FM, Heart West on 97.1 FM,Greatest Hits Radio Dorset on 97.2 FM and Abbey104, a community based station that broadcast on 107.4 FM.

+The town's is served by the local newspaper, Dorset Echo.

+Governance

+There are two tiers of local government covering Beaminster, at parish (town) and unitary authority level: Beaminster Town Council and Dorset Council.
+The town council is based at the Public Hall at 8 Fleet Street.

+Beaminster is part of the Beaminster ward for elections to Dorset Council.

+Beaminster is part of the West Dorset constituency for elections to the Parliament of the United Kingdom.

+Historically, Beaminster was a chapelry within the ancient parish of Netherbury.
+Beaminster was treated as a separate civil parish from an early date, but remained part of the ecclesiastical parish of Netherbury until 1849.
+When elected parish and district councils were created in 1894, Beaminster was given a parish council and included in the Beaminster Rural District.
+The rural district was abolished in 1974 to become part of the larger West Dorset district, which was in turn abolished in 2019 when the unitary Dorset Council was established.

 Education

 Primary schools in the town include St Mary's Church of England Primary School.

 Beaminster School is the town's secondary school.
 It has a combined sixth form with The Sir John Colfox Academy, in the nearby town of Bridport.

 Beaminster is also home to Mountjoy School co-sharing the site of Beaminster School.

 Hooke Park is the woodland campus of the Architectural Association School of Architecture.

 Religion

-Beaminster has an Anglican church, St Mary's, and a Catholic church, St John's.
+Beaminster has an Anglican church, dedicated to St Mary of the Annunciation; and a Catholic church, St John's.
 St Mary's is notable for its architecture, which is considered among the best in the county.
 The tower in particular has been described as "a handsome example of its period" and "the glory of Beaminster".

 St Mary's construction mostly dates from the 15th and 16th centuries, but was restored twice in the 19th.
-The eastern part of the north aisle incorporates part of an earlier 13th-century building, and the font bowl is late 12th-century.
+The eastern part of the north aisle incorporates part of an earlier 13th-century building, and the font bowl is late 12th century.
 The pulpit is Jacobean.
 A chapel of ease, Holy Trinity Church, was built in 1849-51.
 After becoming redundant in 1978, it was converted into a private residence, Trefoil House.